Program Overview

 Applicants to the Graduate program must complete and submit an online application, available on the Graduate Studies Web site.
 Additional required documentation includes:

-• One official copy of transcript(s) from all post-secondary work.
-Transcripts must be sent directly to The University of New Mexico, either by your previous school's Registrar, or a third-party transcript service such as Parchments.
+- One official copy of transcript(s) from all post-secondary work.
+Transcripts must be sent directly to The University of New Mexico, either by your previous school's Registrar or a third-party transcript service such as Parchment.

 Application Process